Types of Degrees Surgical Technology Majors Are Getting

-In the 2018-2019 academic year, 478 schools offered some type of surgical technology/technologist program.
+In 2020-2021, 481 schools offered a surgical technology/technologist program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 Is a Degree in Surgical Technology Worth It?

 The median salary for a surgical technology/technologist grad is $49,040 per year.
 This is based on the weighted average of the most common careers associated with the major.